 Communication: Its Art and Soul

 The power of words and the importance of mindful speech are central features in Jewish literature.
-King Solomon warns: "Death and life are in the hand of the tongue."1 The father of modern linguistics, Noam Chomsky, posits that the ability to understand and form language is unique to the human condition and that linguistics are at least partially inborn.2 Because human beings are essentially social creatures, effective communication is critical to success in every area of life: at home, in the workplace, and in social settings.
+King Solomon warns: "Death and life are in the hand of the tongue."1 The ability to understand and form language is unique to the human condition and that linguistics are at least partially inborn.2 Because human beings are essentially social creatures, effective communication is critical to success in every area of life: at home, in the workplace, and in social settings.

 Lesson One: The Essence of Communication